 Cool mist humidifiers are a great (and safe!) way to provide relief for a child’s cough or cold.
 Warm mist humidifiers are discouraged for use in infant/children’s bedrooms due to the risk of them being burned by the steam or hot water produced by the humidifier.

 Be sure to adequately clean your humidifier at least weekly to prevent germs and bacteria from being spread into the air which your baby/child is breathing.
 This is our favorite cool mist humidifier which also acts as an essential oil diffuser and nightlight all in one.
-These are great in helping keep your humidifier clean and germ free!
+These little fish are great in helping keep your humidifier clean and germ free!

 Gentle vapor wipes